 Following this report Albania received funding from a World Bank FIRST initiative funded project (firstinitiative.org) and adopted a Country Action Plan to strengthen corporate financial reporting in February 2009.
 New laws on accounting and auditing were adopted in 2004 and 2009, respectively.

 Albania's Stabilization and Association Agreement (SAA) with the EU came into force in April 2009 and the country submitted a formal application to join the EU later that month.
-This application is currently being evaluated by the European Commission.
-In order to join the EU, Albania is required to align its legal and institutional framework with the EU acquis and the content of the 2009 laws on accounting and auditing is intended to meet the EU's requirements on corporate financial reporting.
+It was granted EU candidate status in June 2014.
+In order to join the EU, Albania is required to align its legal and institutional framework with the EU acquis communautaire, including in corporate financial reporting.

 The Republic of Albania is part of the following programs at the CFRR:

 The World Bank's annual "Doing Business" reports provide objective measures of the impact of business regulations and their enforcement in 183 economies across the world.
 Please, visit doingbusiness.org for more information.

 All the data is taken from World Development Indicators (WDI), which is the primary World Bank collection of development indicators, compiled from officially recognized international sources.
 It presents the most current and accurate global development data available, and includes national, regional and global estimates.

 Executive Summary of the 2006 A&A ROSC for the Republic of Albania